The Basics of Python

 • Enclosed namespaces: when a function calls another function, the child has access to its parent’s namespace.

 Namespaces are related to scopes, which are the parts of the code in which a specific set of namespaces can be accessed.
 When a Python needs to lookup a name, if resolves it by examining the namespaces using the LEGB rule: it starts at the Local namespace; if unsuccessful, it moves to the Enclosing namespace; then the Global, and lastly the Builtin.
 By default, assignments and deletions happen on the local namespace.
-However, this behaviour can be altered using the nonlocal and global statements:
+However, this behaviour can be altered using the nonlocal and global statements.

-def enclosing_test():
+def f_enclosed():

 foo = "enclosed"

-print(f"Inside enclosing_test, foo = {foo}")
+print(f"\tfoo = {foo}")

-def local_test():
+def f_local():

 foo = "local"

-print(f"Inside local_test, foo = {foo}")
+print(f"\t\tfoo = {foo}")

-print(f"After local_test, foo = {foo}")
+print(f"\tfoo = {foo}")

-def nonlocal_test():
+def f_non_local():

 nonlocal foo

-foo = "nonlocal"
+foo = "non_local"

-print(f"Inside nonlocal_test, foo = {foo}")
+print(f"\t\tbut then, foo = {foo}")

-print(f"After nonlocal_test, foo = {foo}")
+print(f"\tfoo = {foo}")

-def global_test():
+def f_global():

 global foo